genext/obsidian/3. English/Vocabulary/s.md

 tedious, menial work, , especially in the context of routine, non-technical tasks often delegated to junior staff or interns.
 This term is frequently used in the medical field, particularly in reference to mundane tasks assigned to residents or interns.

 **Synonyms:** Drudgery, menial labor, grunt work, busywork.
-~, though often seen as unimportant, can be essential for the smooth running of a hospital.
+![[100. media/audio/4911.mp3]]~, though often seen as unimportant, can be essential for the smooth running of a hospital.
-Many professionals in their early career stages find themselves bogged down with ~, which they hope to delegate as they gain seniority.
+![[100. media/audio/2062.mp3]]Many professionals in their early career stages find themselves bogged down with ~, which they hope to delegate as they gain seniority.
-Although he was an experienced engineer, he occasionally had to deal with ~ like data entry and document formatting.
+![[100. media/audio/4080.mp3]]Although he was an experienced engineer, he occasionally had to deal with ~ like data entry and document formatting.
 <!--SR:!2025-10-27,4,281-->
 -